mk1209567/CUT-RUN-analysis-pipeline/README.md

 - After FastQC, we will also get a sense of the contamination caused by adaptor.
 We will use Trimmomatic to remove adaptors.
 Note that Trimmomatic package comes with different adaptor sequences, you should choose the one match your library prep.
 - Because of the nature of CUT&RUN assay, it's required to do additional trimming.
 I will use kseq_trimmer in pkgs folder which is suggested by ...
 ### 3. Alignment (bowtie_align.sh)
 -  Align reads to the reference genome.
 To use bowtie2, reference sequence needs to be indexed.
-We could either do bowtie2-build <genome.fa> to create indexes or we could download indexes for common references (e.g., hg38, hg19, mm10) directly from their [website](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+We could either do bowtie2-build <genome.fa> to create indexes or we could download indexes for common references (e.g., hg38, hg19, mm10) directly from [here](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 - The output is a SAM file, which has alignment information for each read.
 SAM file is big and uncompressed.
 We would like to use samtools to convert it into binary format (BAM file).
 ### 4. Deduplication (picard_rmdup.sh)
 - While doing CUT&RUN assay, it's possible to generate PCR duplicates which are artifacts originating from sequencing of identical copies amplified from the same DNA template.
 We will need to be aware of.